This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-The prohibitions on cartel conduct have been actively prosecuted by Australian competition enforcement agencies, and the Federal Court of Australia has imposed significant penalties on companies and individuals who have engaged in cartel conduct, most notably in relation to the local cardboard box cartel, for which a penalty of A$36 million was imposed on a single company, and more recently in the air freight industry, for which more than A$40 million in penalties have been imposed to date.
+The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct – most notably in relation to the local cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company, and more recently in the air freight industry, for which more than A$52 million in civil penalties have been imposed to date.

 Australia has immunity and leniency policies for cartel conduct, including an amnesty plus regime, which are similar to those in European and North American jurisdictions.
 The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific time zone as well as in Europe and North America.

 In addition to criminal fines, civil pecuniary penalties and disqualification orders, cartel conduct may result in follow actions for private damages.
 Class actions and litigation funding are an entrenched part of Australia’s litigation landscape.

 The Australian government has recently amended the Competition and Consumer Act 2010 to attempt to deal with perceived gaps in the enforceability of the Act in relation to price signalling.
 The amendments have not yet taken effect and will only apply to the services within the banking sector.

 Under the parallel civil and criminal regime, a corporation or individual must not make or give effect to a contract, arrangement or understanding (CAU) that contains a cartel provision.2

 A cartel provision is defined by Australia’s Competition and Consumer Act 2010 as a provision of a CAU between actual or potential competitors that has: